dustinpfister/blog_posts/_posts/linux-bash-script-parameters-special.md

 layout: post
 categories: linux
 id: 757
-updated: 2020-12-08 13:33:04
+updated: 2020-12-08 13:34:42
-version: 1.9
+version: 1.10
 ---

 So I wrote a [bash scripts](/2020/11/27/bash-scripts/) post on positional parameters which might be the first thing most people will think of when it comes to parameters for a script.
 However it is important to refer to them as positional parameters rather than just simply parameters because yet there is more than one set of parameters at play when a script is called.

 There are of course positional parameters such as $0, $1, $2, and so forth as covered on my post on positional parameters. these parameters refer to the name of the command called followed by each option that is separated by a space.
-However there is also a number of Special parameters in bash also such as $@ that is a way to quickly expand all of these positional parameters, and $\# that will give a count of these.
+However there is also a number of [Special parameters](https://www.gnu.org/software/bash/manual/html_node/Special-Parameters.html) in bash also such as $@ that is a way to quickly expand all of these positional parameters, and $\# that will give a count of these.
 So if I aim to write an comprehensive collection of posts on the features of bash scripts it is called for to write one on these special parameters.
 In this post I will be going over these with at least one basic example of each.

 <!-- more -->